-The Forum for Private Business, a not-for-profit business support group, is urgingto use the contracts as a tool to fight late payment by refusing contracts to those companies who take an unreasonable amount of time to pay invoices.
+The Forum for Private Business, a not-for-profit business support group, is urging the Government to use the contracts as a tool to fight late payment by refusing contracts to those companies who take an unreasonable amount of time to pay invoices.

-New research it carried out in conjunction with the credit reference agency, Graydon, suggests more than half of all have been affected in some way by the practice in the last year alone, with 16 percent claiming it has nearly put them out of business.
+New research it carried out in conjunction with the credit reference agency, Graydon UK, suggests more than half of all small businesses have been affected in some way by the practice in the last year alone, with 16 percent claiming it has nearly put them out of business.
 The data was presented for the first time at the meeting and was the focus of discussions.

 “While we strongly support the Government’s plans to improve the public sector procurement process for the benefit of smaller private sector businesses, it would be extremely welcome if it were to ensure only those firms which pay their suppliers promptly are awarded these lucrative state contracts,” said the Forum’s senior policy advisor Phil McCabe.